 Same specification, same technology, but this time Codex received custom instructions with two additional quality tools: PHPStan (static analysis at max level) and Deptrac (architectural boundary checks).
 The idea was to see if giving Codex explicit quality constraints would produce measurably better code.

 The result is mixed.
 On the positive side: zero SonarCloud bugs, zero vulnerabilities, and all A-ratings across reliability, security, and maintainability.
-On the other hand, the code smells tripled (153 vs 54) and estimated Halstead bugs jumped to 31.4 (vs 4.0 in v1).
+On the other hand, the code smells more than doubled (113 vs 54) and estimated Halstead bugs jumped to 31.4 (vs 4.0 in v1).
 The quality focus seems to have shifted the agent towards more classes and more code, but with higher internal complexity in key controllers.

 Only a single product was seeded, and the storefront UI is noticeably reduced compared to other builds.
 The quality-focused instructions appear to have consumed attention that would otherwise go to spec coverage and demo data.
 The admin panel, however, is functional with OAuth-based API authentication.